yiziz/docs/docs/guide/front-end/dynamic-imports/index.md

 ## How this works

-Under the hood `es-module-lexer` is used to parse the rollup chunk source and identify all of the `import` statements.
-Once identified, they are parsed and all instances that use path patterns such as `./` or `../` for example will get replaced with `publicPath` configured in your plugin configuration.
+Under the hood `es-module-lexer` is used to parse the rollup chunk source and identifies all of the `import` statements.
+Once identified, they are parsed and all instances that use path patterns such as `./` or `../` will get replaced with `publicPath` configured in your plugin configuration.

 By rewriting the imports we solve another issue and that is we prevent Vite adding duplicate imports via its dynamic import polyfill transformer.